 Unless you wrap presents every single day you won't use this center all the time.
-Therefore, I suggest having the center have a dual purpose, such as a guest room desk, for example, where you could also pay bills and serve as a night stand for guests, for example.
+Therefore, I suggest having the center have a dual purpose, such as a guest room desk, a place to pay bills or to serve as a night stand for guests, for examples.

 These days we not only wrap presents, but also give many gifts in gift bags.
 If you're like me you may have amassed quite a few gift bags you've found at the dollar store, or that were given to you which you plan to recycle and give to someone else in the future.